Jerit-Baiju/caelium-github/CLA.md

+# Contributor License Agreement
-Here’s the `CLA.md` with the appropriate formatting for emphasis using Markdown:
+Thank you for your interest in contributing to Caelium!
+This Contributor License Agreement (CLA) outlines the terms under which you are submitting contributions to Caelium.the `CLA.md` with the appropriate formatting for emphasis using Markdown:

 ---